heiditm/heiditm.github.io/melanoma.md

 Below is a table showing the stages, descriptions and survival rates for 5 years and 10 years.
 <img src="images/melanoma survival chart.png"/>

+### Takeaways | Exploratory Data Analysis/Answer to Research Question shows:
+Yes, both thickness and presence of a ulcerated tumor increases the chance of death from malignant melanoma.

+- Females are twice as likely to survive than males
+- The first 4 years are the most crucial (majority of deaths occur between 2 - 4.5 years with an average of 3.5 years)
+- Essentially it becomes more crucial with age
+- Factors that **worsen chances of survival** are:
+  - Larger thicknesses (over 3.54mm have about an average survival rate of 44%)
+  - The presence of an ulceration (survival rates drop to 50/50, regardless of sex)
+    - **Note:** Larger thicknesses shows a higher probability in the formation of an ulceration